FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick -12th December 2022.md

 agreed.

-In proposing the Motion, Councillor Leddin referred to the importance of carrying out maintenance--- 8
+In proposing the Motion, Councillor Leddin referred to the importance of carrying out maintenance
+---
+8

 works, such as clearing footpaths and gutters, in Council owned housing developments and in